Voting & Elections

 Requesting an AV Ballot

-In order to receive an Absentee Ballot, you must first fill out an Absent Voter Ballot Application.
+In order to receive an Absentee Ballot, you must complete an Absent Voter Ballot Application or sign up to be on the Permanent Absent Voter List.
 You may contact the Clerk's Office and ask for an application to be mailed to you, or you can download the application below, fill it out, and return it to the Clerk's Office either via email at email@example.com or by postal mail.
 Once the Clerk's Office has received your application, an Absentee Ballot will be processed and mailed to you.
 View the Absent Voter Ballot Application Form (PDF).

 AV Ballot Voting Instructions